For a scriptable control of Virtual Box machines we can make use of the VBoxManage commands:

 - List running machines (returns name and UUID):

-- Stop running VMs by "hibernating" them (reommended to avoid data loss)
+VBoxManage list runningvms - Stop running VMs by "hibernating" them (reommended to avoid data loss)

-savestate - Poweroff running VMs (not recommended because we may lose data in the guest)
+VBoxManage controlvmsavestate - Poweroff running VMs (not recommended because we may lose data in the guest)

-poweroff - Use ACPI in an ACPI-aware guest OS (preferable to
+VBoxManage controlvmpoweroff - Use ACPI in an ACPI-aware guest OS (preferable to

-for graceful shutdown of guests)
+powerofffor graceful shutdown of guests)

-VBoxManage controlvm
+VBoxManage controlvmacpipowerbutton

 Update from OP

-Based on this selected correct answer below, I've added this bash script "$HOME/bin/stop-vagrant.sh
+Based on this selected correct answer below, I've added this bash script "$HOME/bin/stop-vagrant.sh".

 So now I have something that can safely begin a stop of all vagrant VMs